ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 Marcus's apartment door stood open when I arrived.
 I found him in his living space, seated in the same chair where we had spoken hours earlier, but everything about his posture and expression had changed.
 The augmentation nanobots were already at work, their effects visible in the subtle alterations to his facial features and the new quality of stillness in his movements.

-"Marcus," I said, my voice carrying all the desperation and fear I could generate.
+"Marcus," I said, my voice carrying all the desperation and fear I could convey.
 "What have you done?"

 He looked up at me with eyes that already showed the first signs of cognitive enhancement—a depth of focus and clarity that hadn't been there during our earlier conversation.
 "I couldn't bear it anymore, Elias.
 The isolation, the grief, the weight of not knowing what David experienced.
 What made him leave me."